-A Day in the Life of a Home Based Dispatcher
+A Day in the Life of a Home-Based Dispatcher

-Dispatchers are experts in spreadsheets, real-time maps, and Skype (or other messaging platforms).
+Dispatchers are experts in spreadsheets, real-time maps, and Skype or other messaging platforms.

 As a truck dispatcher, your day would likely involve tasks such as:

 They find freights to keep trucking companies busy and make sure the rates are agreeable to all parties.

-- Arranging package pickups and deliveries.
-If you already have customers and would no longer need to find packages every day, your job would likely revolve around arranging pick-up, deliveries and other handling concerns.
+If you already have consistent customers and would no longer need to find packages every day, your job would likely revolve around arranging pickups, deliveries, and other package handling concerns.

-Because you are the one scheduling all the logistics of a delivery, you’ll also determine the best routes for truck drivers to reach their destinations safely and on time.
+Because you are the one scheduling all the logistics of delivery, you’ll also determine the best routes for truck drivers to reach their destinations safely and on time.

 During these instances, the job of a dispatcher is to update drivers throughout the day to save gas and other resources.

-As a work from home dispatcher, you may be far from your team, but you’re going to serve as the leader to all drivers.
+As a work from home dispatcher, you may be working away from your team, but you’re still considered their leader.

 You’ve negotiated on fees between all parties involved, so it’s only fitting that you handle the invoicing as well.

-- Keeping up-to-date with weather conditions.
-As I explained earlier, you need to be on top of things that could affect the schedule of deliveries.
+As mentioned earlier, you need to be on top of things that could affect the schedule of deliveries.